Overfitting: Underfitting

 Figure 5.
 The red line represents an underfitted model of the data points represented in blue.
-We would expect to see a parabola shaped line to represent the curvature of the data points.
+A more appropriate model would take the form of a parabola shaped line to represent the curvature of the data points.

 Figure 6.
 The blue line represents a fitted model of the data points represented in green.

 Underfitting is the inverse of overfitting, meaning that the statistical model or machine learning algorithm is too simplistic to accurately capture the patterns in the data.
-A sign of underfitting is that there is a high bias and low variance detected in the current modelthe or algorithm used (the inverse of overfitting: low bias and high variance).
+A sign of underfitting is that there is a high bias and low variance detected in the current model or algorithm used (the inverse of overfitting: low bias and high variance).
 This can be gathered from the Bias-variance tradeoff, which is the method of analyzing a model or algorithm for bias error, variance error, and irreducible error.
 With a high bias and low variance, the result of the model is that it will inaccurately represent the data points and thus insufficiently be able to predict future data results (see Generalization error).
 As shown in Figure 5, the linear line could not represent all the given data points due to the line not resembling the curvature of the points.
-We would expect to see a parabola-shaped line as shown in Figure 6 and Figure 1.
-If we were to use Figure 5 for analysis, we would get false predictive results contrary to the results if we analyzed Figure 6.
+One would expect to see a parabola-shaped line as shown in Figure 6 and Figure 1.
+If Figure 5 were to be used for analysis, false predictive results would be given contrary to the results if Figure 6 was analyzed.